 While having a parent with musical knowledge and experience can be helpful to any young musician, even a parent without a musical background can be a great mentor.
 Simply sitting in on a few classes, talking with the instructor about goals and possible challenges, and discussing tools for overcoming difficult passages can help your child excel.

 What is your attendance policy?

 Our policy states that we do not offer make-up lessons for student absences regardless of prior notice.
 If a student is absent for any reason we would encourage that student to send in a friend or family member to make use of the time.
-If this is not possible, although not guaranteed, if you speak to the front desk we may be able to fit you in another time slot within the week when another student is absent.
+If this is not possible, although not guaranteed, if you speak to the front desk we may be able to fit you in another time slot when another student is absent.
 This would be limited to the teacher’s schedule and availability.